 Thanks to Covid-19, it has been more than one year that lives all around the world have been changed.
-Nowadays, we are hearing about the new version of this virus that started expanding from the UK called, English Covid-20.
-Well, when there is nothing to do unless vaccinating all the people around the world, which is a time taking action.
+Nowadays, we are hearing about the new version of this virus that started spreading from the UK called, English Covid-20.
+Well, when there is nothing to do unless vaccinating all the people around the world, which is a time taking action, behavior changes are going to be the main thing we noticed up to now.
 So, what to do?
 We all have to get along with it by obeying the rules, taking care and using sanitation stuff to avoid getting the virus.
 As a PCO driver, this issue probably affected your work as well.
-In this article we are going to read in more detail how covid-19 and covid-20 affect riders behavior and work life and see what prescriptions should be considered.
+In this article we are going to read in more detail how covid-19 and covid-20 affect riders behavior and work life to see what prescriptions should be considered.

 This article covers the items below

-- What were the consequences of COVID in the recent years?
+- What were the consequences of COVID in recent years?

 - How COVID affected rider and driver behaviors.